LMEye: An Interactive Perception Network for Large Language Models: Abstract

 \section{Abstract}

-Training a Large Visual Language Model (LVLM) from scratch, like GPT-4, is resource-intensive.
-Our paper presents a play-and-plug module for Large Language Models (LLMs), namely Interactive Perception Network (IPN)\footnote{IPN is the main contribution of LMEye, i.e., incorporating the human-like eyes for LLMs.}, aiming to achieve a LVLM by incorporating the image understanding capability into LLMs.
-Previous methods incorporate visual information into LLMs with a simple visual mapping network, where the image feature is projected into the embedding space of LLMs via a linear layer.
-Such mapping network projects the image feature once yet does not consider the interaction between the image and the human input query.
-Hence, the obtained visual information with no connections with human intention may be inadequate for LLMs to make intention-following responses, which we term as static visual information.
-IPN addresses this issue by allowing the LLM to request the desired visual information aligned with various human instructions, which we term as the dynamic interaction between the LLM and visual information.
-Specifically, IPN consists of a simple visual mapping network to provide the basic perception of an image for LLMs.
+Training a Multimodal Large Language Model (MLLM) from scratch, like GPT-4, is resource-intensive.
+Regarding Large Language Models (LLMs) as the core processor for multimodal information, our paper introduces LMEye, a human-like eye with a play-and-plug interactive perception network, designed to enable dynamic interaction between LLMs and external vision information.
+Previous methods incorporate visual information into LLMs with a simple visual mapping network or Q-former from BLIP-2.
+Such networks project the image feature once yet do not consider the interaction between the image and the human input query.
+Hence, the obtained visual information without being connected to human intention may be inadequate for LLMs to generate intention-following responses, which we refer to as static visual information.
+LMEye addresses this issue by allowing the LLM to request the desired visual information aligned with various human instructions, which we term as the dynamic visual information interaction.
+Specifically, LMEye consists of a simple visual mapping network to provide the basic perception of an image for LLMs.
 It also contains additional modules responsible for acquiring requests from LLMs, performing request-based visual information interaction, and transmitting the resulting interacted visual information to LLMs, respectively.
 In this way, LLMs act to understand the human query, deliver the corresponding request to the request-based visual information interaction module, and generate the response based on the interleaved multimodal information.
-We evaluate IPN through extensive experiments on multimodal question answering, reasoning, and so on, demonstrating that it significantly improves the zero-shot performance of LVLMs on various multimodal tasks compared to previous methods.
+We evaluate LMEye through extensive experiments on some multimodal benchmarks, demonstrating that it significantly improves the zero-shot performance on various multimodal tasks compared to previous methods, with less parameters.